soarqin/DSP_Mods/CheatEnabler/README.md

     + Solid flat on birth planet
     + High luminosity for birth star

+## Notes
+* Please upgrade `BepInEx` 5.4.21 or later if using with [BlueprintTweaks](https://dsp.thunderstore.io/package/kremnev8/BlueprintTweaks/) to avoid possible conflicts.
+  + You can download `BepInEx` [here](https://github.com/bepinex/bepinex/releases/latest)(choose x64 edition).
+  + If using with r2modman, you can upgrade `BepInEx` by clicking `Settings` -> `Browse profile folder`, then extract downloaded zip to the folder and overwrite existing files.

 ## CREDITS
 * [Dyson Sphere Program](https://store.steampowered.com/app/1366540): The great game
 * [BepInEx](https://bepinex.dev/): Base modding framework